 Common issues when property values aren't properly converted

-A common fix to the following issues is to always use property value conversions when using a property inside a query expression.
+To fix the following issues, always use property value conversions when using a property inside a query expression.

 Property values comparison without conversion